fluturecode/My_LinkedIn-React_Redux/README.md

 ### LinkedIn Clone App

-The LinkedIn clone web application waas developed with user authentication.
+This web application waas developed with user authentication.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) template.